ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_cubeide.md

 	else
 	{
 		/*
-		 * For simplicity rest combination like "newValueFall < oldValueFall".... are NOT handled
+		 * For simplicity rest combinations like "newValueFall < oldValueFall".... are NOT handled
 		 * DiffValueFall = ((LPTIM1_ARR_MAX - oldValueFall) + newValueFall) + 1;
 		*/
 	}